Imagine taking the drastic decision to have surgery to address your hair loss

 During a hair transplant follicles that are transplanted from the back of the head to the front should prevent hair thinning in this area.
 This is because, in men who are predisposed to male pattern baldness, it is only those follicles at the front and top of the head that are sensitive to a hormone named dihydrotestosterone (DHT

 ), which is what causes them to gradually thin.
 The newly-implanted hairs carry their own set of genetic traits, and should therefore be spared the effects of DHT - unlike the hairs around the top of the scalp and hairline surrounding the new grafts.

 Preventing hair loss after a hair transplant

-At Belgravia, each client’s dedicated hair loss specialist will tailor a custom treatment programme to their level and pattern of thinning, as well as their medical profile and lifestyle needs.
-These are based around the only two MHRA and FDA approved drugs for male pattern hair loss: finasteride 1mg and minoxidil.
+These treatment programmes are based around use of one or both of the only two MHRA licensed and FDA approved drugs for male pattern hair loss: finasteride 1mg and minoxidil.

 Some surgeons actually recommend that patients also begin treatment at least six months before their operation in order to maximise hair growth and also to make the area easier to work with during surgery.
 At this point some men may decide they no longer want to proceed with surgical hair restoration at all; many are able to avoid hair transplants entirely by taking this approach.